yujunz/gitlab.com-runbooks/troubleshooting/postgresql_replication.md

 728
 ```

-The slave should have 0 connections, the master should have more than 1
+The master should have more than 1 connection.

 ## Resolution